FedorIvachev/AzureGPT-Siri/README.md

 ## Customize system message

 You can also customize system message, which help set the behavior of the assistant.
-In this "shortcut" system message is one of the default system messages of ChatGPT used:
+In this "shortcut" system message is set to empty.

-> You are ChatGPT, a large language model trained by OpenAI.
-Answer as concisely as possible.
-Knowledge cutoff: Sep 2021.

 Modify method, edit the "shortcut", slide down, and find the position.